tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 This list is however constraining.
 A simple example of that constraint is asking a seed AI to optimize an algorithm such as quicksort.
 If it is already divided into its main parts, picking a pivot, separating values on each side of the pivot, recursively sorting, then it may not be possible to optimize any part separately.
 However, it may be possible to optimize the algorithm as a whole.

 It is important to be able to make the difference between the API and its internal, since the goal of optimizing a program is generally to rewrite the internals, however they might have been assembled, into a new structure that is more optimized for the task.

+# Various starting case studies
+## Optimize and improve existing code

+## Generate a function which fulfills a given specification (pre/post-conditions)

+## Build an application constructively
+If we were to iteratively generate every program from the empty string to programs such as `return 133;`, many of these valid (returning a value) programs would return either a number (signed/unsigned, integer/float/double) or a string.
+If we were to assign a unique identifier to each of these unique functions, we'd have millions of these simply returning numbers.
+However, most of us know that these functions could be summarized into something like `int a3231(int number) { return number; }`.
+Thus our program would need to be able to generalize such concepts or pay the cost of storing billions of intrinsic values like these in functions.

+# Heuristics
+* Prefer lookup/hashing over search/predicate testing

 # Sources